CookieCrumbs19212/Bix_Password_Manager/README.md

 4. Finally, the CIPHERTEXT is encoded in Base64 and stored in the credentials.csv file, along with the ACCOUNT NAME, Initialization Vector (IV), SALT and SHA256 hash of the SECRET KEY.

-## A Piece of Friendly Advice
+## Note
-When it comes to safely (in the case of some people I know, "unsafely") storing passwords and other sensitive information, everyone has their own approach; and no matter which "foolproof" method you adopt, there will always be some form of risk involved.
+When it comes to safely storing passwords and other sensitive information, everyone has their own approach; and no matter which "foolproof" method you adopt, there will always be some form of risk involved.

 Bix is purely for convenience, and in my opinion, you must never solely rely on Bix (or any other digital password manager) to store all your account credentials for you.

-Instead, I would encourage you to adopt the simple hybrid solution:
+Instead, I would suggest a simple hybrid solution:
 **A digital password manager for convenience and a tangible password journal for confidence.**
 This way, you're not putting all your eggs in one basket.